tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 ## Core10k

-Ankidrone Core10k is an extra deck that contains sentences from iKnow.
+Ankidrone Core10k is an extra deck that contains sentences from `iKnow`.

 Core10k is a very famous deck among Japanese learners.
 Its format is roughly similar to the Tango decks.